openstack-infra/nodepool/doc/source/configuration.rst

     Minimum instances that should be in a ready state.
 Set to -1 to have the label considered disabled. ``min-ready`` is best-effort based on available capacity and is not a guaranteed allocation.

-  ``subnodes``
-    Used to configure multi-node support.
-If a `subnodes` key is supplied to an image, it indicates that the specified number of additional nodes of the same image type should be created and associated with each node for that image.

-    Only one node from each such group will be added to the target, the subnodes are expected to communicate directly with each other.
-In the example above, for each Precise node added to the target system, two additional nodes will be created and associated with it.

   ``ready-script``
     A script to be used to perform any last minute changes to a node after it